mozilla-services/antenna/docs/spec_v1.rst

 The payload has a bunch of key/val pairs and also one or more binary parts.

-Binary parts have XXX filename and XXX content-type.
+Binary parts have filenames related to the dump files on the client's machine and ``application/octet-stream`` content-type.

-The crash_id and dump names are essentially user-provided data and affect things like filenames and s3 pseudo-filenames.
+The ``crash_id`` and dump names are essentially user-provided data and affect things like filenames and s3 pseudo-filenames.
 They should get sanitized.

 Possible binary part names: